 Furthermore, Twitter is notorious for having populated the use of special characters and especially emoticons in public communication.
-Including such pictograms into the tweet text – an example in Table 2 above - can encode large amounts of information and attracts visual attention, thus aiding message comprehension (Tang & Hew, 2018).
+Including such pictograms into the tweet text – an example in Table 2 above - can encode large amounts of information and attracts visual attention, thus aiding message comprehension (Tang and Hew 2018).
 The lower left panel of Figure 3 indicates that supranational EU tweeters are indeed champions of using such special symbols in their messages.
 Additional analyses show that the by far most used symbol is the EU flag, occurring more than 50.000 times and thus in about 5% of all supranational tweets.
 Flags of different individual countries occur in a combined total of about 7% of tweets.
 Beyond that, supranational actors like to use various pointing hand and arrow symbols, a pictogram of the globe, as well as various version of checkmark symbols.

 Finally, communicators can enrich their messages by supplying links to external online content.
 This initially facilitates further information seeking for message recipients.
 In addition, most Twitter applications directly summarise external websites in thumbnails, showing additional media from the external source along the tweet.
-Also with regard to this communication feature, tweets from supranational EU actors are on par or even exceed messages from domestic and international political actors.
-In about 60 to 80% of all supranational Twitter messages an external online source is referred to.
+Also, with regard to this communication feature, tweets from supranational EU actors are on par or even exceed messages from domestic and international political actors.
+In about 60 to 80% of all the EU supranational Twitter messages an external online source is referred to.

 Where these links lead citizens to cannot be fully ascertained by automated means as around 41% of them use URL shortening services.
 Yet, in the remainders we see that supranational actors primarily refer to EU websites within the europa.eu domain (35% of all external URLs), pointing message recipients especially to information from the European Commission’s servers.
 A sizeable share of around 5% of external links point to other social media platforms, notably Facebook, LinkedIn, and Instagram.
 Supranational actors also seem to use services that automatically post content across different social media accounts (the dlvr.it domain accounts for around 3% of all external links).